-This report is for the period July 2019 to June 2020 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by South Taranaki District Council (STDC) for closed municipal landfills in the district.
+This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by South Taranaki District Council (STDC) for closed municipal landfills in the district.
 STDC maintains seven closed landfills, which are located in Eltham, Hawera, Kaponga, Manaia, Opunake, Otakeho and Patea.

-This report covers the results and findings of the monitoring programmes implemented by the Council in respect of the consents held by STDC that relate to discharges to water and air from the Eltham, Hawera, Kaponga, Manaia, Opunake, Otakeho and Patea landfills.
-The monitoring programme in place for the Kaponga closed landfill is an intermittent programme, implemented on a triennial basis and this will next be monitored during the 2020-2021 year.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by STDC that relate to discharges to water and air from the Eltham, Hawera, Kaponga, Manaia, Opunake, and Patea landfills.
+The monitoring programme in place for the Otakeho closed landfill is an intermittent programme, implemented on a triennial basis and this will next be monitored during the 2022-2023 year.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land and air, and is the 31st combined annual report by the Council for STDC in relation to closed landfills.
+This report discusses the environmental effects of the STDC's use of water, land and air, and is the 32nd combined annual report by the Council for STDC in relation to closed landfills.